Board Certified Podiatrists | Expert Foot & Ankle Care

 Balance Foot & Ankle communicates directly with patients’ endocrinologists when findings at the annual diabetic foot exam are relevant to glycemic management or vascular risk — including new peripheral neuropathy progression, ABI findings suggesting peripheral arterial disease, and preulcerative changes that indicate the patient’s foot protection behaviors need reinforcement.
 Michigan endocrinology practices who refer diabetic patients to our Howell or Bloomfield Hills offices for annual foot examinations receive timely written reports of clinical findings to integrate into their ongoing metabolic management.
 Diabetic patients who see an endocrinologist but have not established podiatric care should ask their endocrinologist for a podiatric referral, or call Balance Foot & Ankle directly at (810) 206-1402 to schedule an annual diabetic foot examination.

 Michigan patients with systemic conditions affecting their feet deserve coordinated care that addresses both the underlying disease and its foot manifestations.
 Balance Foot & Ankle works collaboratively with endocrinologists, cardiologists, rheumatologists, neurologists, and primary care physicians throughout Livingston and Oakland counties to provide podiatric care that integrates with the patient’s overall treatment plan.
 When a systemic disease is driving foot complications, managing the foot without optimizing the underlying disease — and managing the underlying disease without addressing the foot complications it produces — produces inferior outcomes.
-Call us at (810) 206-1402 to schedule a comprehensive evaluation at our Howell or Bloomfield Hills office, and bring your list of current physicians so we can coordinate your care appropriately.
+Call us at (810) 206-1402 to schedule a hands-on exam plus imaging when needed at our Howell or Bloomfield Hills office, and bring your list of current physicians so we can coordinate your care appropriately.

 Related Treatment Guides